Sugungga: Plot

 The story begins in a fictional kingdom in the Southern Sea ruled by a Dragon King who suffers from an illness that can only be cured by consuming the liver of a rabbit.
 (Note: In "Gutojiseol" (龜兎之說), the daughter of the Dragon King from the Eastern Sea suffered from the illness.)
 In hopes of finding the liver to cure his disease, the dragon king commands his servants to go onto land, find a rabbit, and bring its liver back to the kingdom.
-Out of the servants, a terrapin volunteers to perform this act, showing his loyalty to the king.
+Out of the servants, a softshell turtle volunteers to perform this act, showing his loyalty to the king.

-The terrapin is met with several challenges on land from an encounter with a predatory tiger to not knowing what a rabbit looks like.
-At the end, however, the terrapin succeeds in finding a rabbit.
-In order to get the rabbit to follow it back to the underwater kingdom, the terrapin lures the rabbit by telling him that a wonderous and luxurious life awaits it there.
-The rabbit falls for it, follows the terrapin underwater, and soon finds itself captured in the dragon king's palace.
+The softshell turtle is met with several challenges on land from an encounter with a predatory tiger to not knowing what a rabbit looks like.
+At the end, however, the softshell turtle succeeds in finding a rabbit.
+In order to get the rabbit to follow it back to the underwater kingdom, the softshell turtle lures the rabbit by telling him that a wonderous and luxurious life awaits it there.
+The rabbit falls for it, follows the softshell turtle underwater, and soon finds itself captured in the dragon king's palace.
 The rabbit soon realizes that it had been tricked and will be soon slaughtered for its liver.
 Right before slaughtering, however, the rabbit tells the dragon king that its liver is so much in demand that someone may steal it away from the king as soon as he kills it and that because of this, it had to be slaughtered somewhere away from everyone.
-The dragon king listens to the rabbit and commands the terrapin to kill it away from the kingdom.
-Upon getting far enough from the kingdom, the rabbit ridicules the dragon king's naïveté and flees back onto land, essentially tricking both the terrapin and the dragon king.
+The dragon king listens to the rabbit and commands the softshell turtle to kill it away from the kingdom.
+Upon getting far enough from the kingdom, the rabbit ridicules the dragon king's naïveté and flees back onto land, essentially tricking both the softshell turtle and the dragon king.

-The story ends with the rabbit ridiculing the king and the terrapin once again, but admiring the terrapin's loyalty to the king as well.
+The story ends with the rabbit ridiculing the king and the softshell turtle once again, but admiring the softshell turtle's loyalty to the king as well.